serverless-appsync/serverless-appsync-simulator/README.md

 # Resource CloudFormation functions resolution

 This plugin supports *some* resources resolution from the `Ref` and `Fn:GetAtt` functions in your yaml file.
-It also supports *some* Cfn functions such as `Fn:Join`, `Fb:Sub`, etc.
+It also supports *some* other Cfn functions such as `Fn:Join`, `Fb:Sub`, etc.

 **Note:** Under the hood, this features relies on the [cfn-resolver-lib](https://github.com/robessog/cfn-resolver-lib) package.
-For more info on suported cfn functions, refer to [the documentation](https://github.com/robessog/cfn-resolver-lib/blob/master/README.md)
+For more info on supported cfn functions, refer to [the documentation](https://github.com/robessog/cfn-resolver-lib/blob/master/README.md)

 ## Basic usage

-You can reference resources in your functions' environment variables or datasource definition.
+You can reference resources in your functions' environment variables or datasource definitions.
 The plugin will automatically resolve them for you.

 ````yaml